Live-In Maid vs Live-Out Housekeeperby John Philip Green • June 27, 2012

 Hiring a live-in maid is a bit more complex than hiring a housekeeper, since the person you hire will be living with you and must be incorporated into your family life.

-However, the effort is worth it if your situation requires the services of a live-in maid.
+However, the effort is worth it if your situation requires the assistance that only live-in housekeepers can provide.

 Perhaps you’ve just had a baby, but both you and your spouse work.
 Maybe an elderly parent has come to live with you, or a health situation is requiring extra care.
 A live-in maid can reduce the stress on the family and be very valuable.

 What to consider when hiring a live-in maid

 - Decide what you need to have done

 - care of children